risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 ## Pricing model

-RisingWave Cloud charges the cost of each cluster individually.
-The pricing model of each cluster varies depending on its plan.
+RisingWave Cloud charges the cost of each project individually.
+The pricing model of each project varies depending on its plan.

 | Plan | Pricing model | Pricing precision |
 | --- | --- | --- |